mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 To do so, pass them to the hook parameters.
 :::

-Bellow are two examples about how to use `columnVisibilityModel` or `initialState` with `useKeepGroupedColumnsHidden` hook.
+Below are two examples about how to use `columnVisibilityModel` or `initialState` with `useKeepGroupedColumnsHidden` hook.
 You can mix the two examples to support both at the same time.

 ```tsx